NRP Adamastor

 NRP Adamastor was a small unprotected cruiser of the Portuguese Navy that was launched in 1896 and remained active until being decommissioned in 1933, being the only ship of its class.
 The vessel played an important role in the 5 October 1910 revolution in the Kingdom of Portugal, which saw the fall of the monarchy, and later took part in actions in Portuguese Africa during World War I.

 Technical details

 General characteristics

 The cruiser was built in Livorno, Italy.
 The technical details of the ship were discussed in an 1898 issue of the supplement for the Scientific American magazine.
 It had a length of 73.8 m, beam height of 10.7 m, and depth of 6.5 m.
 The hull of Adamastor was made of steel and the lower decks had watertight compartments.
 Two electrical ventilators were provided to ventilate the ship in hot climates.
 The ship had a total crew of 237 officers and ratings.
-The quarter deck included the captain's chambers while the officer accommodations were located aft below the main deck.
+The quarterdeck included the captain's chambers, while the officer accommodations were located aft below the main deck.
 The top forecastle was occupied by the quarters of the petty officers and sailors.